microsoft/tilecode/doc/manual.md

 ## Having Problems?

-Please file a [GitHub issue](https://github.com/microsoft/tilecode/issues){:target="_blank"} if you encounter a problem with TileCode.
+Please consult the [frequently asked questions](faq) to see if it addresses the problem you are having.
+Otherwise, feel free to file a [GitHub issue](https://github.com/microsoft/tilecode/issues){:target="_blank"} if you encounter a problem with TileCode.
 You can also help us by choosing the most appropriate tag for your issue.
 If you can't file an issue, mail us at [tilecode@microsoft.com](mailto:tilecode@microsoft.com)

 ## Read More About It!